reedbc1/AIReaderAdvisory/README.md

 # AI Library Search
 ## Overview
-<b>Problem:</b>
-Finding library materials on our online catalog is easy, but in many cases we don't have the exact item a patron wants at our library and need to order it from a different library.
-Additionally, finding recommendations for patrons based on what they like is easy, but it is often unlikely we have those recommenations available.
+<b>Problems:</b>
+- Making recommendations for library items a patron will like depend on staff knowledge or web searches.
+- Customers are often looking for a particular item, but we often have to get it from another library.

 <b>Solution:</b>
-This program can search the library catalog and choose items most similar to what the patron is looking for.
-This can be much faster than manually navigating the online catalog and filters.
+This program uses AI to only search a specific library for available items related to a customer's query.
+Rather than ordering items for customers which has a longer turnaround, this program can make it easier to connect customers with relevant materials the same day, increasing circulation of library materials.

 <b>Limitations</b>
-- Currently CLI (Command Line Interface)
+- Currently CLI (Command Line Interface) for prototyping
 - Currently only supports DVDs (movies, TV shows, documentaries)

 ## Description